August 9, 2022

 Just as any physical structure would, software systems require architecture.
-Logward is like many modern software systems where we use a microservice architecture.
+Logward uses like many modern software systems a microservice architecture.
 In essence, this means that we break our system down into smaller independent and interchangeable modules/services.
-These modules/services are typically made up independent code, stored separately from other services, which communicate through APIs.
+These modules/services are typically made up of independent code, stored separately from other services, which communicate through APIs.

 This structure is as opposed to monolithic architecture, which is typically a single cohesive code base stored in the same place, with interconnected and interdependent components.

-For us, the decision was easy due to the clear benefits of a microservices approach.
-These include improved flexibility/agility, increase speed of development, less risk, and scalability.
+For us choosing the right software architecture was easy due to the clear benefits of a microservices approach.
+These include improved flexibility and agility, increased speed of development, less risk, and greater scalability.
 Unlike most monolithic systems, Logward’s systems can function even if some services are non-functional, which not only reduce the risk of system failure, but improves the ability to easily add and remove features as they are in development or during updates.
 It also enables us to focus on core components while relying on 3rd party apps for certain features.
 For example, we rely on another company for AIS data from satellites, connecting to them through an API.
 In the future, if we decided to launch our own satellite fleet (doubtful!), we could simply remove the API connection without affecting the rest of our software.
 The same is true if we wanted to change providers for a certain service, such as accounting software.

-Lastly, from a management perspective it means you can easily create smaller, independent working groups for development, as it reduces the complexity of the decision making and its impacts, thereby removing the need for each engineer/team to know the whole system through and through.
+Lastly, from a management perspective it means that you can easily create smaller, independent working groups for development, as it reduces the complexity of decision-making and its impact, thereby removing the need for each engineer to know the whole system through and through.

 We could keep going, but let’s move on.
 In the meantime, a good technical read on the topic can be found at microservices.io.
 (Ref.)

-When we started designing Logward’s architecture, we identified all the initial components we would need to build and realised there would be much more to consider than choosing microservice architecture.
+When we started designing Logward’s architecture, we identified all the initial components we would need to build it and we realised that there was much more to consider than simply choosing microservice architecture.
 The following are the main concepts we seek to address when making decisions.

 1. Synchronous (sync) v/s Asynchronous (async)

-Choosing between a synchronous versus asynchronous approach is one of the most fundamental design decisions in computer architecture especially for microservices, which requires communication between systems.
+Choosing between a synchronous versus asynchronous approach is one of the most fundamental design decisions in computer architecture, especially for microservices architecture, which requires communication between systems.

 Sync / Blocking

-In the case of a sync approach, the OMS would call the TMS with shipment details and wait till the shipment gets created successfully before performing further actions.
+In the case of a sync approach, the OMS would call the TMS with shipment details and wait until the shipment gets created successfully before performing further actions.

-This helps us in transaction rollbacks, or handling errors.
+This helps us in transaction rollbacks or in handling errors.
 If shipment creation fails, further actions will not be executed, therefore avoiding having to do even more error correction.
 This adds direct dependency on uptime as well as response times.